 Let’s talk about camels.
 Not the ones with humps on their backs, but their Peruvian cousins.
-You’ve probably heard of llamas and alpacas, common throughout Peru, and they are domesticated versions of vicuñas (vi-koo-nyas) and guanacos (gwa-nah-kos).
-These animals of the Andean landscapes are all known by the family name, Camelid, of which also includes camels.
-These beautiful animals are an integral part of Peruvian culture and Peru is the best place to see them.
+You’ve probably heard of llamas and alpacas, domesticated versions of vicuñas (vi-koo-nyas) and guanacos (gwa-nah-kos) throughout Peru.
+These Andean animals are all known by the family name, Camelid – which also includes camels.
+They are additionally an integral part of Peruvian culture, which is why Peru is the best place to see them.
 However, can you tell them apart?

 Llamas, Alpacas, Vicunas.
 What’s the difference?

 Widely used as a pack animal by those living in the Andean countryside.
 Their wool is not as refined alpaca fleece and their heads aren’t quite as furry.
 Llamas are more independent and typically less jumpy than their smaller cousins.
 Because they tend to be more aggressive, they are sometimes used as guard animals for alpacas, sheep, and other livestock.

 Two ways to tell a llama apart from an alpaca are their banana-shaped ears and larger bodies, weighing up to 400 lbs.

 For more than 5,000 years alpacas have been bred for their wool, renowned for its quality and softness.
 They have also been bred for their meat, so alpaca-based dishes can be found throughout Peru.
 Unlike llamas, alpacas are herd animals and are therefore comfortable in communities.

 Their short ears, flatter snouts and smaller frames distinguish them from llamas.